Stone Garrett Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks third in MLB.
+- The Astros pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros' 3.30 team ERA is No. 1 among all league pitching staffs.
+- The Astros have a 3.27 team ERA that ranks No. 1 among all league pitching staffs.

-- The left-hander last pitched on Thursday against the Toronto Blue Jays, when he threw five innings, allowing three earned runs while giving up four hits.
+- In his last appearance on Friday against the Cleveland Guardians, the right-hander tossed five innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.